 Potty training urinals are excellent for getting boys used to standing up while peeing.
 However, there’s a large market and some aren’t as efficient as others.
 It’s essential to find one that won’t spill, is easy to clean, and looks appealing to a toddler.

-That’s why I think the Frog training urinal for boys is the best potty training urinal.
+That’s why we think the Frog training urinal for boys is the best potty training urinal.
 It’s fun to look at and to use, and it even comes with a drainage system.
 Did you find your toddler’s favorite urinal?
 Please leave a comment below.
 And make sure you hit the share button before you go-go.